 Summary conviction penalty: A fine of 120 penalty units or imprisonment for 2 years or both.

-[Section 53K inserted by No. 18 of 2004 s.
+[Section 53K inserted: No. 18 of 2004 s.
 8.]

 53L.
 Offence — heritable alterations to genome

 (1) A person commits a crime if —

 (a) the person alters the genome of a human cell in such a way that the alteration is heritable by descendants of the human whose cell was altered; and